gogins/csound-extended/playpen/README.md

 https://github.com/gogins<br>
 http://michaelgogins.tumblr.com

-This computer music playpen is an integrated development environment for algorithmic music composition.
+This computer music playpen is an integrated development environment specifically designed for algorithmic music composition.

-The playpen is designed to provide the simplest possible system with the greatest possible power, and to minimize the time involved in moving through the "edit, render, listen; edit, render, listen;..." cycle of this style of composition without, however, compromising in _any_ way the musical possibilities of the
+The playpen attempts to provide the simplest possible system with the greatest possible power, and to minimize the time involved in moving through the "edit, render, listen; edit, render, listen;..." cycle of this style of composition without, however, compromising in _any_ way the musical possibilities of the